KickItLikeShika/KickItLikeShika.github.io/_posts/2024-07-24-how-to-fine-tune-llama-3-models-using-LoRA.md

 **1. Seeding**

-To ensure reproduceability, we will need to set seeds
+To ensure reproducibility, we will need to set seeds.
 ```py
 import random
 import numpy as np